FIVE LITTLE MONKEYS CRAFT!

 HOW MANY TUBES?

-- You may just need 15 tubes, one for the main body, one to cut out strips for tail, arms and legs, and another to cut the head part and to draw the feet and hands, the fourth tube could be a spare.
+• You may just need 15 tubes, one for the main body, one to cut out strips for tail, arms and legs, and another to cut the head part and to draw the feet and hands.
+The fourth tube could be a spare.

 FLAT IS EASIER.

-- Flatten the tube by squeezing it together, and pressing it down, this would make it easier to draw the features when using a black felt tip pen, then open it up again.
+• Flatten the tube by squeezing it together and pressing it down.
+This would make it easier to draw the features when using a black felt-tip pen, then open it up again.

 THE FEATURES.